Bacon Egg Casserole

 Instructions

-• Fry the bacon over medium-high heat until crispy, then transfer to paper towels to drain.
-Chop or crumble into small pieces and set aside.
+• Cut the bacon into small pieces and then fry over medium-high heat until crispy, then transfer to paper towels to drain.

 • Prep the veggies.
 Dice bell pepper, onion, and tomato and set aside.
 Slice the scallions thinly, separating the lower (white or white-green) parts of the scallions from the top (green) parts.